Winter House (TV series)

 Winter House is an American reality television series that premiered on Bravo on October 20, 2021.
-It is a spin-off of Summer House and follows a group of friends vacationing in various wintery locations.
+It is a spin-off of Summer House and follows a group of friends vacationing in Stowe, Vermont.
 The series features stars from several other Bravo shows including Summer House, Southern Charm, Vanderpump Rules, Summer House: Martha's Vineyard, Family Karma, and the Below Deck franchise as well as new cast members.
 In February 2024, it was reported that the series would be put on pause after three seasons.

 Overview

 Seasons 1–2

 In February 2021, it was reported that a spin-off of Summer House was in the works and would begin filming later that month.
 The spin-off, initially titled Summer House Winter Charm, was officially announced by Bravo in May of that same year.
 The series, later renamed Winter House, premiered on October 20, 2021.
 Amanda Batula, Jason Cameron, Kyle Cooke, Craig Conover, Andrea Denver, Paige DeSorbo, Luke Gulbranson, Lindsay Hubbard, Gabrielle Kniery, Austen Kroll, Julia McGuire and Ciara Miller were the first season's main cast members.

 The second season of the series began filming in February 2022 and premiered on October 13, 2022.
 Batula, Cameron, Cooke, Conover, DeSorbo, Gulbranson, Kroll and Miller all returned, with Rachel Clark, Kory Keefer and Jessica Stocker joining as new main cast members.
 Hubbard, Carl Radke, Tom Sandoval and Tom Schwartz made guest appearances.
 Denver, Kniery and McGuire did not return.

 The first two seasons of the series were filmed in Stowe, Vermont.
 The house featured in the first two seasons of the show is located at 416 Nine Hearths Drive in the town of Stowe.
 In May 2023, Bravo announced the series was renewed for a third season.